openshift/microshift/docs/rhel4edge_iso.md

 Follow the instruction in the [Install MicroShift for Edge](#install-microshift-for-edge) section to install a new virtual machine using the `isolated` network configuration.
 > When running the `virt-install` command, specify the `--network network=isolated,model=virtio` option to select the `isolated` network configuration.

-After the virtual machine is created, log into the system using the Virtual Machine Manager console and verify that the Internet is not accessible.
+After the virtual machine is created, log into the system and verify that the Internet is not accessible.
 ```bash
 $ curl -I redhat.com
 curl: (6) Could not resolve host: redhat.com
 ```

-> **NOTE** <br>
-> It may be more convenient to connect to the virtual machine using its serial console.
-> * Run the `sudo systemctl enable --now serial-getty@ttyS0.service` command on the virtual machine to enable the serial console service.
-> * Run the `sudo virsh console microshift-edge` command on the hypervisor to connect to the serial console.

 Make sure that `CRI-O` has access to the container images required by MicroShift.
 ```bash